ansys/ansys-tools-common/doc/source/user_guide/report.rst

     >>> MYVAR_1                        VAL_1
     >>> MYVAR_2                        VAL_2

-By default, the ``Report`` class searches for a specific set of environment variables.
-The following strings are searched in the available environment variables.
-If any match is found, they are included in the report.
+By default, the ``Report`` class searches for a predefined set of environment variables.
+The following strings are searched in the available environment variables, and any matches are included in the report:

 * ``AWP_ROOT``
 * ``ANS``